truust-io/docs.truust.io/content/payment-flows.md

 ![](/assets/default.png)

-In this case, the money will be transferred and splitted following the next scheme:
+In this case, the money will be transferred and split following the next scheme:

 ![](/assets/defaultflow.png)

-As you can see, the money will be charged from the buyer's card and transferred to the [order's wallet](/getting-started#wallets) once the payment is succesfully completed.
+As you can see, the money will be charged from the buyer's card and transferred to the [order's wallet](/getting-started#wallets) once the payment is completed.
 In this moment, **the funds will be retained** until you [validate the order](/payment-flows/).

-Once we get the validation to release the payment, **we will split the funds in two parts**:
+Once we get the validation to release the payment, **we will split the funds into two parts**:

 - **Amount**: This value will correspond to the total amount to be sent to the seller.
 - **Account Fees**: This value will correspond to the total amount transferred to your account's wallet corresponding to this order.
 Use `fee_amount = 0` to disable the fees on any specific order and override your [default fees](/getting-started#fees).